rrobetti/ojp/README.md

 * **GRPC protocol** is used to facilitate the connection of the OJP JDBC Driver and the OJP Proxy Server allowing for efficient data transmission over a multiplex channel.
 * OJP Proxy server uses **HikariCP** connection pools to efficiently manage connections.
 * OJP supports **multiple relational databases**, in theory it can support any relational database that currently provides a JDBC driver implementation.
+* OJP simple setup just requires OJP lib to be in the classpath and  the OJP prefix to be added to the connection URL as in jdbc:ojp[host:port]_h2:~/test. where host:port represents the location of the proxy server.

 ## Vision
-The goal of the OJP project is to provide a free and open-source solution for a relational database-agnostic proxy connection pool.
+Provide a free and open-source solution for a relational database-agnostic proxy connection pool.
 The project is designed to help efficiently manage database connections in microservices, event-driven architectures, or serverless environments while maintaining high scalability and performance.

 ## Target problem
 In modern architectures, such as microservices, event-driven systems, or serverless (Lambda) architectures, a common issue arises in managing the number of open connections to relational databases.
 When applications need to elastically scale, they often maintain too many database connections.
 These connections can be held for longer than necessary, locking resources and making scalability difficult.
 In some cases, this can lead to excessive resource consumption, placing immense pressure on the database.
 In extreme scenarios, this can even result in database outages.